jacobkap/crimebythenumbers/docs/subsetting.md

 ### Greater than or less than

 We can use R to compare values using greater than or less than symbols.
 We can also express "greater than or equal to" or "less than or equal to."
-These will evaluate to `TRUE` or `FALSE` depending, of course, on whether the statement is true or false.

 ```r